Sanketsingh77/satellite-geospatial/README.md

 Reproduction of the geospatial preprocessing workflow described in Fractal AI's article, **[Understanding Satellite Image for Geo-spatial Deep Learning](https://medium.com/@fractal.ai/understanding-satellite-image-for-geo-spatial-deep-learning-a1a7dee2f2de)**.

-The project uses the **Open Cities AI Challenge** building-segmentation dataset to prepare high-resolution aerial imagery and building-footprint annotations for a downstream segmentation model.

-> **Scope:** This repository implements the preprocessing workflow demonstrated in the article.
-It does **not** train or evaluate a segmentation model.

 ## Objective